 - The VMs should have direct internet connectivity.

-- The FQDN of the VM running the SQL Server instance, for database assessment.
+- The fully qualified domain name (FQDN) of the VM running the SQL Server instance, for database assessment.

 - Windows Firewall running on the SQL Server VM should allow external connections on TCP port 1433 (default).
 This setup allows Data Migration Assistant to connect.